 - Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.

-- Profile Data includes your usernames and passwords, details of your membership, your purchases of our services, your class and other bookings, your interests, preferences, notes of your interactions with us, feedback and survey responses.
+- Profile Data includes your usernames and passwords, details of your membership, your purchases of our services, your use of our services, your interests, preferences, notes of your interactions with us, feedback and survey responses.

 - Usage Data includes information about how you use products, services, website and mobile app.